Covid and Travel Restrictions in South East Asia – Latest Updates at Beginning 2021

 Travel restrictions are created and regularly updated by countries in the world because of coronavirus.
 Honestly, I lived nearly 30 years on this earth, but this is the first time I’ve ever seen a serious situation of movement around the globe.
 I canceled all my plans to travel internationally because it’s extremely hard to enter the countries now.
-Evenly, my visa exemptions to South East Asia countries do nothing.
+Even, my visa exemptions to South East Asia countries do nothing.

 Fortunately, I was able to travel around in my country, Vietnam, thanks to its great effort in defeating coronavirus.
 That supported my wanderlust a lot in looking for a chance to travel to other lands., at least in South East Asia.

 I know there are people who got stuck in a country and want to find a way back home.
 Also, there are people who want to take a business trip to another country.
 Yes, for whatever reasons, there are still chances that you can come to another country, following its rules.
 Here in this list of travel restrictions in South East Asia countries, I hope you will find its info helpful for your chance to go to the place you desire, if possible.

 According to Worldometers (updated Jan 8, 2021), South East Asia has about 1.630 million coronavirus cases with nearly 1.4 million people recovered.
 That’s such great news!
 Among them, Indonesia is leading the area with 808,340 cases.
 Alongside, some countries show really low numbers of positive Covid-19.
 I’m not sure if they do well in statistics and reports.

 Anyway, with the latest development and launch of vaccines, countries are running to have them for their citizens so everything can return to normal.
 It’s awesome to see every country trying its best to fight the coronavirus!